The Community Right-to-Know Program Tier II Filing

 This guide describes the primary DEP permit and other compliance requirements for existing and new dry cleaners.

-The Economic Development Unit (EDU) works with local businesses and environmental organizations to foster the joint goals of economic development and environmental protection, providing regulatory assistance, green business development, and pollution prevention and financial services.
+The Environmental Compliance Outreach (ECO) Unit works with local businesses and environmental organizations to foster the joint goals of economic development and environmental protection, providing regulatory assistance, green business development, and pollution prevention and financial services.

 This guide will assist New York City’s printers, including lithographic, flexographic, screen and gravure printers, to understand and comply with applicable regulations of the DEP.